tototheshadow/Quotip/README.md

 For the websites, we only need the frontend files and install apache web server in your local computer or the virtual machine.

 1. **Install Apache on Linux** :
-    - Sudo apt-get update.
+    - run `Sudo apt-get update`
-    - Sudo apt-get install apache.
+    - run `Sudo apt-get install apache`
-    - Apache2 --version (to check if apache web server was installed)
+    - run `Apache2 --version` (to check if apache web server was installed)
     - Copy the frontend files from https://github.com/tototheshadow/Quotip/CC/website to the apache place.
 Which is at "var/html/www/"
     - Then your website is read to go.